-First of all, the food we ate there was amazing!
-From scratch.
-Delicious.
-Fresh.
-Exciting.
+First of all, the food we ate at White Lotus was amazing!
+From scratch, comforting, fresh, and exciting.
 Head Chef Beatrix Rohlsen's food is a bit legendary in the yoga world.
 It was clear that most of us in attendance weren't vegetarian or vegan, but all of us fell madly in love with the food.

 Trust me, even years later I don't claim to have a handle on this principle (it's a lifelong journey, for sure), but simply learning of it triggered something inside me.
 It was a light bulb moment.
-This concept and way of moving through the world seemed like an obvious truth we all share, one that just needed uncovering.
+This concept and way of moving through the world felt right, like an obvious truth we all share, one that just needed uncovering.

 For the first time in my life I started asking myself questions like...